 By empowering our patient’s with holistic lifestyle choices, we are investing in positive change for our respective communities.

 Physical therapists (PT) and other healthcare providers already provide patient on a variety of topics.
 For example, physical therapists provide patient education on joint protection guidelines, proper lifting mechanics, energy conservation guidelines, pre- and post-surgical guidelines, caregiver training, and assistive device use.
 These are only a few areas PT’s provide education.
-However, in the next decade and beyond, physical therapist therapists will continue to play a leading role in lifestyle education and the wellness needs of the patient.
+However, in the next decade and beyond, physical therapists will continue to play a leading role in lifestyle education and the wellness needs of the patient.
 The purpose of the article is to provide an overview of areas PT’s need to continue emphasizing in their clinical care of patients.

 INTEGRATIVE LIFESTYLE MEDICINE